Stable Super-Resolution of Images: A Theoretical Study: Main Results

-where $C'_1=c_1(x,\varepsilon)$, $C'_2=c_2(x,\varepsilon)$, and $C'_3=c_3(x,\varepsilon)$ with $\varepsilon=0.2$.
-Informally speaking, one would expect the bound on recovery error in~\eqref{eq:case2} to be smaller than the bound in~\eqref{eq:case1} and hence better, because resolving nearby impulses is more difficult and one would expect $c_2(x,\varepsilon)$ to implode as $\varepsilon\rightarrow 0$. \edit{However, as mentioned in the previous paragraph, this} work does not address the optimal choice of separation $\varepsilon$ as a function of noise level $\delta$.
-That is, given $\delta$, the choice of $\varepsilon$ that would minimize the right-hand of~\eqref{eq:EMD simplified} is not studied here\edit{; see also~\cite{eftekhari2018sparse}.}
+This work, however, does not address the optimal choice of separation $\varepsilon$ as a function of noise level $\delta$.
+That is, given $\delta$, the choice of $\varepsilon$ that would minimize the right-hand of~\eqref{eq:EMD simplified} is not studied here\edit{; see also~\cite{eftekhari2018sparse}.} \end{rem}

-\paragraph{Invariance.} Although not mentioned in Theorem \ref{thm:main noisy simplified}, as a sanity check, \edit{one might verify that the error bound on the} right-hand side of \eqref{eq:EMD simplified} is invariant under scaling of the noise level $\delta$ and the imaging operator $\Phi$.
-If we replace $\delta$ with $\alpha\delta$ and $\Phi$ with $\alpha \Phi$ for a positive $\alpha$, the right-hand side of \eqref{eq:EMD simplified} does not change; see~\cite{eftekhari2018sparse} for more details.